-GFOAs Code of Professional Ethics requires finance officers, as part of their responsibility as public officials, to exercise prudence and integrity in the management of funds in their custody and in all financial transactions.
-GFOAs Code of Professional Ethics also requires of finance officers in connection with the issuance and management of information that they not knowingly sign, subscribe to, or permit the issuance of any statement or report which contains any misstatement or which omits any material fact.
-Both provisions presume the existence of a sound framework of internal control:
+Finance officers, as public officials are obligated to exercise prudence and integrity in the management of funds in their custody and in all financial transactions, and must not knowingly sign, subscribe to, or permit the issuance of any statement or report which contains any misstatement or which omits any material fact.
+These and other responsibilities are inherent in GFOA’s Code of Ethics.
+The ability of finance officers to meet these obligations requires a sound framework of internal control.
+Specifically,

-- Prudence in the management of public funds requires that there be adequate control procedures in place to protect those funds.
+- Prudence in the management of public funds requires that there be adequate control procedures in place to protect those funds, and

 - A sound framework of internal control is necessary to afford a reasonable basis for finance officers to assert that the information they provide can be relied upon.

-GFOA also recommends that internal control procedures over financial management be documented.2
+GFOA also recommends that internal control procedures over financial management be documented.

-Documented internal control procedures should include some practical means for lower level employees to report instances of management override of controls that could be indicative of fraud.3
+- Documented internal control procedures should include some practical means for staff at all levels of the organization to report instances of management override of controls that could be indicative of fraud, waste or abuse.

-GFOA further recommends that financial managers, with the assistance of internal auditors4 or equivalent personnel as needed, periodically evaluate relevant internal control procedures to satisfy themselves that those procedures 1) are adequately designed to achieve their intended purpose, 2) have actually been implemented, and 3) continue to function as designed.
+GFOA further recommends that finance officers, with the assistance of internal auditors or equivalent personnel as needed, periodically evaluate relevant internal control procedures to satisfy themselves that those procedures are:

-The determination of whether controls have been implemented necessarily involves establishing their initial effectiveness as a baseline for future monitoring.
-Effectiveness then needs to be reassessed periodically.
-Moreover, there should be a process in place to 1) identify changes, either in what is being controlled or in the controls themselves and 2) make appropriate modifications.
-Following each periodic reassessment or modification a new baseline of effectiveness needs to be established as a basis for subsequent monitoring.
+The effectiveness of the internal control procedures needs to be reassessed periodically.
+Moreover, there should be a mechanism in place to identify changes in business processes, to evaluate the resulting need for changes to controls, and to promptly make those changes when necessary.
+Following each periodic reassessment or modification, a new baseline of effectiveness needs to be established as a basis for subsequent monitoring.

-In addition, GFOA recommends that upon completion of any evaluation of internal control procedures financial managers determine what specific actions are necessary to remedy the root case of any disclosed weaknesses.
+In addition, GFOA recommends that upon completion of any evaluation of internal control procedures finance officers determine what specific actions are necessary to remedy the root cause of any disclosed weaknesses.
 A corrective action plan with an appropriate timetable should be adopted.
 There should be follow-up on the corrective action plan to ensure that it has been fully implemented on a timely basis.